 How we fit together

-Faultlines + CodeScene
+Dynvo + CodeScene

 CodeScene invented behavioral code analysis — hotspots, knowledge risk, team autonomy.
 We focus on a different layer of the same problem.
-Use both for maximum signal, or Faultlines alone if you’refresh.
+Use both for maximum signal, or Dynvo alone if you’refresh.
 No vendor-loyalty test required.

 What CodeScene does best